-Courses such as CPR, First Aid, Self-defense Awareness & Familiarization Exchange (S.A.F.E.), and Work Place Violence Training are periodically offered to students and employees.
-For a current list of programs available through the Department of Public Safety or to request a program, please visit our website at https://www.fandm.edu/public-safety
+The Department of Public Safety provides walking escorts when requested for locations On Campus and to student Campus housing.
+For a current list of programs available through the Department of Public Safety or to request a program, please visit our website at www.fandm.edu/public-safety.